-This Spanish Omelette is such a lovely lunch idea.
-It tastes amazing but only takes about 25 minutes to make (only 15 minutes if you happen to have some leftover cooked potato kicking around).
-Serve with a little salad, some crusty French bread and a glass of chilled white wine.
+Spanish Omelette makes fab easy peasy dinner or lunch.
+Serve with a green salad, some crusty French bread and a glass of chilled white wine.
 It tastes just as great the next day cold too – perfect for lunchboxes!

-Some recipes call for you to cook the omelette until it is almost done, then flip it out onto a plate and back into the pan again to cook the top.
-I have tried this, but it always ends in some kind of disaster (and let’s face it cleaning caked on egg off the stove is never fun), so instead I cook this for 5 minutes in a frying pan on the stove and then 5 minutes in the same pan under the grill.
+Many recipes for Spanish omelette call for you to cook the omelette until it is almost done, then flip it out onto a plate and back into the pan again to cook the top.
+I have tried this method, but it always ends in some kind of disaster (and let’s face it cleaning caked on egg off the stove is never fun), so instead I cook the omelette for 5 minutes in a frying pan on the stove and then 5 minutes in the same pan under the grill.
 The result tastes just as good as the flip-over version and is so much simpler and less messy.

 Any leftovers can be popped in the fridge and eaten later as a little snack or for lunch the next day.